-General business tax enquiries including capital gains tax, GST rulings, Australian business number (ABN), pay as you go (PAYG) instalments, business deductions, activity statements (including lodgment and payment), accounts and business registration (including Australian business number and tax file number), dividend and royalty withholding tax
+General business tax enquiries including capital gains tax, GST rulings, Australian business number (ABN), pay as you go (PAYG) instalments, business deductions, activity statements (including lodgment and payment), accounts and business registration (including ABN and TFN), dividend and royalty withholding tax

-■ Superannuation 13 10 20 ■ Fax 13 28 60
+■ Superannuation 13 10 20

+■ Fax 13 28 60

-Get information faxed to you about individual taxes and the repayment of debts under the Higher Education Contribution Scheme (HECS), the Higher Education Loan Programme (HELP) and the Student Financial Supplement Scheme (SFSS).
+Get information faxed to you about individual taxes and the repayment of debts under the Higher Education Loan Programme (HELP) and the Student Financial Supplement Scheme (SFSS).
+Note that debts under the former Higher Education Contribution Scheme (HECS) have now been added to any debt under HELP to become one accumulated HELP debt.
 Phone 13 28 60 and follow the instructions to order information to be faxed to you.